erfianugrah/image-resizer-2/docs/internal/development/production-features-update.md

-# Production Features Update
+# Production Features Update Plan

-> **Status**: Implementation completed - April 7, 2025
+> **Status**: Planning phase - April 7, 2025

 ## Overview

-This document summarizes the implementation of advanced features in the production environment that were previously limited to development and staging environments.
+This document outlines the plan to enable advanced features in the production environment that are currently limited to development and staging environments.

-## Key Features Enabled
+## Key Features to Enable

-We've enabled three primary features in the production environment:
+We plan to enable four primary features in the production environment:

 1. **Debug Headers** - Comprehensive debug headers for production diagnostics
 2. **KV Transform Cache** - Persistent caching of transformed images using Cloudflare KV
+3. **Metadata Cache** - KV-based caching for image metadata
-3. **Pino Structured Logging** - Centralized logging with JSON formatting and breadcrumbs
+4. **Pino Structured Logging** - Centralized logging with JSON formatting and breadcrumbs

-## Implementation Details
+## Implementation Plan

 ### Configuration Changes

-The solution was implemented through configuration updates rather than code changes:
+The solution will be implemented through configuration updates rather than code changes:

-1. Added "production" to the `allowedEnvironments` arrays
+1. Add "production" to the `allowedEnvironments` arrays
 2. Set `forceEnable` flags to true for critical features
-3. Added force parameters to bypass environment-specific code checks
+3. Add force parameters to bypass environment-specific code checks

 ```json
 {